Sabrinas Organizing

 Pro: It works great for smaller bedrooms where you can't fit a nightstand.

-Con: If the bed needs to be pushed up against the wall, you may only be able to use a one-bed bookshelf (Affiliate Link) side.
+Con: If the bed needs to be pushed up against the wall, you may only be able to use a one-bed bookshelf (affiliate) side.

 Feel free to check out our DIY storage for your young adult child.